mavdi/grunt-cucumberjs/README.md

 it can also be activated without setting `options.failFast` and passing `--fail-fast` as a grunt task option

+#### options.noStrict
+Type: `Boolean`
+Default: `'false'`
+Available: `['true', 'false']`

+will cause cucumber to succeed even if there are undefined or pending steps.

+it can also be activated without setting `options.noStrict` and passing `--no-strict` as a grunt task option

 #### options.dryRun
 Type: `Boolean`
 Default: `'false'`